Ricardicus/raspsite/README.md

 # Make it your own

 The first thing it will do is map "/" to the file "index.html".
-With that in mind free to include you own files and write your own pages!
+With that in mind please feel free to include you own files and write your own pages!
-Every file that exists will be outputted with corresponding headers (at least .js and .html, feel free to include more by digging into the code of http.c), exept files under /etc/, /src/, /log/, and paths including '~' or '..'.
+Every file that exists will be outputted with corresponding headers (at least .js and .html, feel free to include more by digging into the code of http.c), except files under /etc/, /src/, /log/, and paths including '~' or '..'.

-You can also write you owns cgi's under the directory '/cgi/' for now it only supports cgi's written i python, but I might extend it to perl, bash and other interpreted languages in the future!
+You can also write you own cgi's under the directory '/cgi/'.
+For now it only supports cgi's written i python, but I might extend it to perl, bash and other interpreted languages in the future!
-I hope you have fun with it.
+I hope you can have fun with it!